 If a participant engages in harassing behavior, the Lead Pipe Editorial Board may take any action they deem appropriate, up to and including expulsion from all Lead Pipe spaces and identification of the participant as a harasser to other Lead Pipe members or the general public.

-All content posted on In the Library with the Lead Pipe is licensed under a Creative Commons Attribution-Noncommercial license including comments added to the articles.
+All content posted on In the Library with the Lead Pipe (except where otherwise noted) is licensed under a Creative Commons Attribution 4.0 International license, including comments added to the articles.
 As such, all comments may be archived along with the articles they accompany for the purposes of the author’s record of publication.

 If you need more information on any of the social justice topics referenced in this document we suggest you start with some of the following resources: